invertase/react-native-firebase-docs/docs/auth/android.md

 }
 ```

-?> If you plan to make use of Email sign-in links then you'll also need to follow the [Dynamic Links for Android installation guide]](version /links/android).
+?> If you plan to make use of Email sign-in links then you'll also need to follow the [Dynamic Links for Android installation guide](version /links/android).

 ## Install the RNFirebase Authentication package